GaetanLepage/phd-manuscript/sections/4_active_ssl/2_method/0_index.typ

 Although averaging #doa maps is a simple and explainable method for blending, we have developed a more advanced technique involving a Deep Neural Network.
-Indeed, an oracle knowing the absolute positions of each source could be used to generate an ideal version of the 2D likelihood estimate #AM-targ, This statement leads to the definition of the blending process as a regression task where a neural network $Psi^("DNN"(theta))$ is trained to blend real #doa maps in the ideal estimate #AM-targ.
+Indeed, an oracle knowing the absolute positions of each source could be used to generate an ideal version of the 2D likelihood estimate #AM-targ, Such an oracle can easily be implemented as we use simulated data.
+This statement leads to the definition of the blending process as a regression task where a neural network $Psi^("DNN"(theta))$ is trained to blend real #doa maps in the ideal estimate #AM-targ.

 *Ground truth encoding*